rickellis/BlogFu/README.md

 $B->getEntry()
 ```

 Returns an object containing the blog post file data as well as the item in your TOC file.
-Use object syntaxt to access it:
+Use object syntax to access it:

 ```php
 $entry = $B->getEntry();